3MysticApes/3mystic_cloud_client/README.md

   --account TOKEN_ACCOUNT - The AWS Account ID to generate access token information for</br>
   --profile TOKEN_PROFILE - The 3Mystic AWS Profile to use.
 If not provided the default will be used</br>
   --format TOKEN_FORMAT - The format the token will be returned in the options are export, cli, raw.
 The default is cli</br>

+This command generates a token in various formats.
+This can be used for aws cli profiles to auto generate credentials.

+## Base 3mystic_cloud_client - AWS Generate

+usage: 3mystic_cloud_client --generate -p aws

+This will auto generate aws cli config profiles.

+## Base 3mystic_cloud_client - AWS Test

+usage: 3mystic_cloud_client --test -p aws

+This will help test the config to make sure its communicating with the settings

+## Base 3mystic_cloud_client - AWS Config

+usage: 3mystic_cloud_client --config -p aws

+This is used to setup the configuration for the provider

+## Base 3mystic_cloud_client - Azure Token

+usage: 3mystic_cloud_client --token -p azure [-v] [--resource TOKEN_RESOURCE] [--tenant TOKEN_TENANT]

+Requires additional settings.
+  --tenant is required
+  --resource is required

+  To learn more please see: https://learn.microsoft.com/en-us/cli/azure/account?view=azure-cli-latest#az-account-get-access-token

+options:
+  -v, --verbose         Verbose output
+  --resource TOKEN_RESOURCE - Azure resource endpoints in AAD v1.0.
+  --tenant TOKEN_TENANT - Tenant ID for which the token is acquired.

+This command will generate tokens you can use for various things like ms-graph

+## Base 3mystic_cloud_client - Azure Generate

+usage: 3mystic_cloud_client --generate -p azure

+This currently doesn't do anything, as its not needed in Azure with the current setup.

+## Base 3mystic_cloud_client - AWS Test

+usage: 3mystic_cloud_client --test -p azure

+This will help test the config to make sure its communicating with the settings

+## Base 3mystic_cloud_client - AWS Config

+usage: 3mystic_cloud_client --config -p azure

+This is used to setup the configuration for the provider

 # Contribute
 You need to install Hatch.
 Please see the previous Hatch section under install.